I pass Edgar Davids on the stairs as I make my way up to the Mezzanine floor.

 “A lot of people who hire me think of Mendieta the footballer, not the music.

-“A lot of fans come [to the gigs] who don’t like the music, they’re just big football fans.”
+“A lot of fans come who don’t like the music, they’re just big football fans.”

-He talks of his set being interrupted by fans asking him to sign shirts or pose for photos.
+His sets are frequently interrupted by fans asking him to sign retro shirts or pose for photos.

 Mendieta hung up his boots in England’s rainy north-east with Middlesbrough.

-“England is probably the wildest,” he says, again comparing the domestic game to that of Spain and Italy.
+“England is probably the wildest,” he says, again comparing the domestic games of those he frequented.